PGS62/JuliaExcel.jl/README.md

  * Click through a couple of dialogs.
  * Launch Excel.
 Check that the JuliaExcel functions are available by typing `=Julia` into a worksheet cell and checking that the auto-complete offers `JuliaCall`, `JuliaEval`, `JuliaInclude` etc.

+The process is illustrated in the GIF below.
+F5 to replay.

 ![installation](images/installation.gif)

 ## Functions